anttikivi/unsung-anthem/docs/BUILDING.md

 **`--anthem-artefacts-name NAME`**

 Sets the base name of the artifacts of Unsung Anthem.
+This option also has an alias, `--anthem-artifacts-name NAME`.

 **`-a`, `--assertions`**